CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ### ARM Template File - deploy.json

-   This file contains the Azure Resource Manager (ARM) template which describes the resources that are needed for the application.
+   This file contains the Azure Resource Manager (ARM) template, which describes the resources that are needed for the application.

    ### Parameters File - deploy.parameters.json